There are a few expert tips on how to handle a narcissistic parent or a narcissist of any kind.

 Just as you will never be able to comprehend life with a loving mother.

-Once you’ve stopped listening to people that can’t understand, the second year of holidays will be a whole new experience for you.
+Once you’ve stopped listening to people who can’t understand, the second year of holidays will be a whole new experience for you.

 Can you even imagine enjoying the holidays?